 Alaska Airlines and United cancel hundreds of flights following mid-air door blowout

-Alaska Airlines and United Airlines canceled hundreds of flights after one of Alaska Airlines' Boeing 737 Max 9 aircraft suffered a mid-air incident when an unused door exit blew out, requiring an emergency landing.
+Alaska Airlines and United Airlines canceled hundreds of flights after one of Alaska Airlines' Boeing 737 Max 9 aircraft suffered a mid-air incident when a door plug blew out, requiring an emergency landing.

 As of Monday morning, Alaska Airlines had canceled 139 flights, or 20% of its scheduled departures, while United Airlines had canceled 204 flights, or 7% of its departures, according to FlightAware, which tracks commercial plane flights.